 The fee for NORC services are separate from rent and are calculated on a sliding scale based on income.
 They may also be paid via programs that are financed publicly.

 There is no single source to determine if an elderly individual currently resides within the boundaries of a NORC.
-To find NORCs via the DFTA, click here.
-To find NORCs via the NYSOFA, click here and here.
+To find NORCs via the NY Department for the Aging (DFTA), click here.
+To find NORCs via the NY State Offices on Aging, contact a local office.

 Once a resident resides within a NORC, they apply through the administering non-profit agency.
-One may also contact their local aging office for contact information or to apply.
 For more information, visit the New York State Office for the Aging website or call 1-800-342-9871.